 When you use QuickSearch you can add the asterisk character ( * ) to the beginning or the end of a search term.
 This is recognized as a “wild card” and will find all terms that contain your search term at the end or beginning of a phrase, respectively.
 You can also flank your search term with wild card characters to find all phrases containing your search term.
 For example, you can find the genes that start with 'ft' by entering 'ft*'.
 (Search the Genes data class either under the Simple tab by selecting the 'Genes' data class from the result summary table, or under the Data Class tab by selecting 'genes' from the Data Class drop-down menu.)
 The result of this search lists fat (ft) and fushi tarazu (ftz), as you would expect, and also fruitless (fru), because it has the synonym 'fty'.

 This tab performs a comprehensive search of text-searchable FlyBase data.
 This includes most fields from sixteen data classes of reports.
-Returns a result page summarizing the matching records by data type.
+The search returns a result page summarizing the matching records by data type.
 Clicking on one of these data types takes you to a secondary result page containing a table of individual matches within that data type.
 QuickSearch also places your query text in a resubmission form on the result summary page, where you can edit or refine the phrase directly and search again, without having to start over.

 The QuickSearch auto-completion feature is not active in this tab.